Links on Android Authority may earn us a commission. Learn more.

 Windows 11 launched on October 5 after spending months in beta.
 However, the launch version of Windows 11 came without one of the most-anticipated features — native Android emulation allowing users to run Android apps on their PCs.
 Microsoft had then said it would be testing the feature soon and releasing it to the stable Windows 11 channel later.

-How to get Android apps on Windows 11
+How to get Android apps on Windows 11 officially (US-only)

 Install the Windows Subsystem for Android

 Now that you have the latest Windows 11 build, you can move on to install the Windows Subsystem for Android.
 This is basically an entire Android build that runs as a virtualization instance inside Windows, letting you run Android apps on Windows.
 There are a few steps to getting the subsystem on your Windows 11.

 Open the Microsoft Store, and click the Library tab at the bottom left corner.

 Click the Get updates button.

 Your Microsoft Store should finish updating.
 Click the profile button on the title bar to the right to check the version.
 The version number should be in the About this app section.
 Make sure it is 22110.1402.6.0 or higher.

 Once your Microsoft Store is up to date, you can move on to enable virtualization.
 Older systems will need you to flip the switch in the BIOS/UEFI settings, usually called Intel VT-X or AMD-V, depending upon the brand of CPU in your system.
 Then you can enable it inside Windows 11.